givedirectly/Google-Partnership/README.md

 ## Running tests

-*   [Node](https://nodejs.org/) 12 is required to run tests.
+*   [Node](https://nodejs.org/) 20 is required to run tests.
 You can install it on Macs in various ways.
 The [nvm](https://github.com/nvm-sh/nvm) manager is recommended.
-Be sure to use Node 12, not Node 13 or higher!
-Our test runner Cypress is not compatible with Node 13.

 *   A service account secret .json file is used to credential the test runner.
     Get the file either from a collaborator or by logging into the